-We’ve found this template to be a useful way of tracking ABM engagement over time.
+We’ve found this template to be a helpful way of tracking ABM engagement over time.
 Not only does it list each engagement on a day-by-day basis, but it also shows how each interaction feeds into the success of the entire campaign.

-A prospect answering an email could be a score of 5, while booking a demo could be a score of 8.
+A prospect answering an email could be a score of five, while booking a demo could be a score of eight.
 Add up all the engagement scores to see how well each campaign is doing in relation to others.

 Are certain days of the week more popular for engagement than others?

-Do you find that you get a higher number of engagements on certain days than others?
-Are certain engagement types more popular on specific days?
+Do you find that you get more engagement on certain days than others?

 How do individual prospects engage with your company?

-How well are each engagement types performing?
+How well are each account based engagement types performing?

 ABM is a multi-channel undertaking.
 You have to interact regularly with your potential buyers across a number of different channels and media.
 It’s the only way to keep that meaningful relationship going.

 Instead, find out which engagement types work best for each prospect.
-Then you’ll know which engagement types you need to concentrate on.
-Use the template we’ve provided above to keep track of this.
+Then, you’ll know which engagement types you need to concentrate on.
+Use the template above to keep track of this.

-The secret of ABM engagement
+The secret to successful ABM engagement

-ABM engagement is about time.
-It’s the same with any purchasing decision you make in any walk of life - the more time you spend in a shop, for instance, the more likely you are to buy something.
+It’s the same with any purchasing decision you make in any walk of life - the more time you spend in a shop, the more likely you are to buy something.

 So it is with B2B buyers.
 The more time they spend interacting with your company, the more interest they show in buying from you.